-Each press selects a MULTI-ZONE option:

-- ZONE 2 ON Switches the MULTI-ZONE feature on - MULTI ZONE OFF Switches the MULTI-ZONE feature off
+- Each press selects a MULTI-ZONE option: - ZONE 2 ON Turns on the MULTI-ZONE feature for ZONE 2. - Z2&HDZONE ON Turns on the MULTI-ZONE feature for ZONE 2 and the HDZONE. - HDZONE ON Turns on the MULTI-ZONE feature for the HDZONE. - MULTI ZONE OFF Switches the MULTI-ZONE feature off